stackbit-projects/mighty-eucalyptus-03a52/content/pages/index.md

 title: Home
 sections:
   - type: hero_section
-    title: Hi, I'm Erika.
-Appplications can be scary.
+    title: Hi, I'm Erika, and I know appplications can be scary.
     subtitle: >-
       I help students refine their writing and share their authentic voice.
     actions: